Indian Yellow-Nosed Albatross Skull Replica

 It can be distinguished from the Atlantic yellow-nosed by its head, the grey plumage of which is lighter on the Indian yellow-nosed albatross.

 Like all albatrosses, the Thalassarche carteri is a colonial breeder.
-It breeds annually, and the adults begin breeding at the age of eight years.
+It breeds annually in the Sub-Antarctic Indian Ocean, Amsterdam Island, and the adults begin breeding at the age of eight years.
 A mud nest is built in bare rocky areas or in tussock grass or ferns, and a single egg is laid.

 Indian Yellow-Nosed Albatross or Thalassarche carteri nesting season begins in August, with laying occurring around September through October.
 Incubation lasts around 70 days.
 After hatching the chick takes around 115 days to fledge.